ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 my undergraduate years.

 <!-- part of heights, can't really see craft in ECE, used to write poems and make artworks, not particularly good at it, but enjoyed it because of the craftsmanship involved -->
+In hindsight, I've been looking for a semblance of craftsmanship early on when I was an undergrad.
+I joined [Heights](https://heights-ateneo.org/), an artistic and literary publication, and practiced writing poems and making art.
+Encountering various works and artists during deliberations and workshops gave me an insight on how a medium is used to convey an idea or express one's self.
+The experience of **expressing yourself through a medium** has enamored me, and it's something that I want to recreate in my field.

 <!-- Always look for ways to find the same experience in tech -->